-AG&P is in the process of raising equity to fund future projects.
+AG&P is in the process of raising critically needed equity to fund future projects and strengthen its balance sheet in the first half of 2018.

-ATRAM INVESTMENT MANAGEMENT PARTNERS CORPORATION (ATRAM)
+ATRAM INVESTMENT MANAGEMENT PARTNERS CORPORATION (AIMP)

-ATRAM focuses on asset and wealth management and financial technology.
+ATRAM Investment Management Partners Corp. ("ATRAM") focuses on asset and wealth management and financial technology.
 In 2017, Anscor increased its stake in ATRAM from 10% to 20%.

-At the end of 2017, ATRAM had assets under management (AUM) of ₱114.9 billion, 41% higher than 2016.
+At the end of 2017, ATRAM had assets under management ("AUM") of P114.9 billion, 41% higher than 2016.
 The growth in AUM is attributed to the robust performance of the managed portfolios and strong inflows from new clients.

-ATRAM reported a consolidated net income of ₱35.2 million in 2017, a 58% increase from 2016.
-On December 22, 2017, ATRAM redeemed ₱12.3 million worth of non-voting preferred stock held by Anscor.
+ATRAM reported a consolidated net income of P36.2 million in 2017, a 62% increase from 2016.
+On December 22, 2017, ATRAM redeemed P12.3 million worth of non-voting preferred stock held by Anscor.

-The Asset, a financial publication which recognizes Asian companies that excel in their respective industries, awarded ATRAM the "Rising Star - Philippines" in 2017 for its excellence in fund management.
+The Asset, a financial publication which recognizes Asian companies that have excelled in their respective industries, awarded ATRAM the "Rising Star - Philippines" in 2017 for its excellence in fund management.